CME211/notes/syllabus.md

 hours after the deadline, you will have used up an entire late day).
 Usage of *additional* late days (beyond 3) will be penalized at the end of the quarter, by an amount subject to the discretion of the staff!
-E.g. with one *additional* late day, we might choose to penalize 25% of allowable marks on the relevant assignment which uses an unsanctioned late day, and with two *additional* late days, we might choose to penalize 50% of allowable marks on the relevant assignments which use unsanctioned late days, etc.
+E.g. with one *additional* late day, we might choose to penalize 25% of allowable marks on the relevant assignment which uses an unsanctioned late day, and with two *additional* late days, we might choose to penalize 50% of allowable marks on the relevant assignments which use unsanctioned late days, etc. Note that *late days include weekend days*.

 Note that *failure to submit* a single assignment corresponds to *at least* a full final letter grade deduction, simply by virtue of the fact that there are six full graded assignments each worth 10% of your final letter grade.